JakubPilkowski/pip-runner/README.md

-# widget-runner
+# pip-runner
-Application to run website on widget
+Application to run website on picture to picture mode